mnutsch/BreakoutWebXRTutorial/README.md

-# Tutorial: Make WebXR Games With A-Frame
+# Tutorial: How to Make WebXR Games With A-Frame

 ![Breakout WebXR animation](img/breakoutWebXR_.gif)